canelhasmateus/diamond/vault/reference/Software Techniques.md

+# Canary Deployments
+    Try out new versions by sending small amounts of traffic to them.
 # Circuit Breakers

 An idea brought from electrical engineering, where circuit breakers are used to completely shut down currents when the  characteristics such as voltage reach outside of the operating thresholds.